spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-option-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure merchants can create product option groups and values in the merchant portal.
+Make sure merchants can create product option groups and values in the Merchant Portal.
 Make sure that merchant product option information is shown on product details page, when it is approved and active.
 Make sure that merchant product option information is displayed in the cart, checkout and in the user account.
-Make sure that merchant product options are part of a marketplace/merchant order and all totals are calculated correctly.
+Make sure that merchant product options are a part of the marketplace/merchant order and all totals are calculated correctly.

 {% endinfo_block %}